 "Turn off your cell phone so that any emails or texts you receive during the night will not disturb your sleep," Dr. del Junco says.
+Another option is to turn on the "do not disturb" mode.
 "And if you have pets that sleep in your bed at night, think about putting them out."

 A small September 2017 study in Mayo Clinic Proceedings found that sharing a bed with your dog reduced sleep quality.

 Falling asleep with the TV on (which 61 percent of Americans do, according to a July 2014 Ebiquity survey) is a hard no.